By:

 Honesty and transparency create trust.
 If a company is not honest about the price they charge, you are suddenly suspicious of what else they are not telling you.
 This is exactly the same with online businesses.

-That's why They Ask, You Answer is so powerful.
+This is why Endless Customers is so powerful.
 It requires you to be transparent in the information you give customers.
-If they want to know about price, you tell them about price.
+If they want to know about the price, you tell them about the price.
 If they want to know how you compare to the competition, you tell them candidly and without bias.
 If they want to know about the shortcomings of your service, you tell them that.

 Answering your customers' tough questions shows that you want to be open, honest and sincere.